 Sprints are still possible on an indoor trainer but should remain seated if you don’t use a trainer built to cope with it.

-A bike roller will be a better option if you want to make sprint or out of saddle training indoors.
+A bike roller will be a better option if you want to perform sprints or out-of-saddle efforts while riding indoors.

 Not using a fan

-Not using a fan is one of the most common rookie mistakes there is and one I have seen many times.
+Not using a fan is one of the most common rookie mistakes and one I have seen many times.

 We are so used to feeling the wind in our faces and feeling the air’s cooling effect as we radiate heat that we can forget that we won’t have that indoors.
 Every indoor training session should have a fan running regardless of the temperature and intensity of the workout.